ashrae27/Final-Project/Defensive/Blue Team/README.md

 ### CPU Usage Monitor
- - Patch: TODO: E.g., install special-security-package with apt-get
+ - Patch: Virus or Malware
+ - Add an better antivirus or update an antivirus
  - Why It Works: TODO: E.g., special-security-package scans the system for viruses every da